smithijk/vcf_fdw_postgresql/README.md

       directory = '/path/to/vcf/file.vcf.gz';
 ```

-Query below retrieves variants information included in the vcf files, but
+The query below retrieves variant information included in the vcf files, but
 does not retrieve genotypes.

 ```sql